Will I be Required to Go to Jail for a DUI, and How Can I Avoid Jail?

 What is the Average DUI Charge Jail Time Length and Penalties to Expect Will Happen?

 All DUI, DWI arrest convictions will have a mandatory minimum sentence that will depend on the arrest circumstances for each driver.
 When there is a mandatory minimum sentence under the law for a conviction of this offense, it typically means a judge has less discretion on how a person should be sentenced.
-For a first offender conviction, an average fine of at least $1000, minimum suspended license for one year, and the possibility of at least 10 to 30 days required jail time is likely in many states.
+For a first offender DUI conviction, an average fine of at least $1000, minimum suspended license for one year, and the possibility of serving at least 10 to 30 days required jail time is likely in most states.

 A judge will also have the discretion to impose a longer driver’s license suspension or ignition interlock, and jail time for the DUI offense when necessary.
 If a driver’s breath or blood test results read over double the legal limit of .08 BAC, it is considered an aggravating factor and a judge may very well consider that when determining an appropriate sentence or how long of a jail sentence for a DUI offense charge is appropriate.